The climate of Tibet:

 1. How’s the weather in Tibet?
 Is it hot in summer?
 Is it freezing in winter?

-Tibet is a high plateau, and it belongs to the typical downy exceptional climate.
+Tibet is a high plateau and belongs to the typical downy exceptional climate.
 Climates are quite different in different areas of Tibet.
-Eastern Tibet, which is at a lower elevation, is warmer than western Tibet.
-In some mountain areas, there are four seasons at the same time at different altitudes.
+Eastern Tibet, which is at a lower elevation, is warmer than Western Tibet.
+In some mountain areas, there are four seasons simultaneously at different altitudes.
 The weather in a day varies greatly, too.
 The night is cold while the day is warm.
 It spans 12-15 degrees centigrade in a single day.

 2. How is the road condition in the rainy season in Tibet?
 Need I take any rainproof with me?

-The track maintenance workers and the local army would also help restore the roads.
+The track maintenance workers and the local army would help restore the roads.
 Generally speaking, it only takes a few hours to make the streets feasible again.
-As for the rainproof, you are suggested to take a raincoat, rain-proof trousers and shoes if you want to trek, climb the mountain or ride a bike.
+As for the rainproof, you should take a raincoat, rainproof trousers, and shoes if you want to trek, climb the mountain or ride a bike.
 If you have group tours organized by some travel agencies, usually you don’t need to take rainproof with you, because Tibet often rains at night and the weather is quite good in the daytime.
 Besides, the tourist bus is always along with you.in Tibet is mainly from June to August, and it does have a terrible impact on the roads.
 However, many

 3. What is the best time to travel to Tibet?

-Generally speaking, early April is the beginning of the travel season, which lasts until mid-June when a large number of Chinese travelers rush to Tibet for the summer holiday.
-Late June to the end of the National Holiday is the peak travel season when some important festivals are held in Tibet, like Shoton Festival, Gyantse Dawa Festival, and Nagqu horse riding Festival.
-After mid-October, Tibet turns to winter, and as the visitors reduce significantly, more than half of the hotels are closed for the poor reservation.
+Generally speaking, early April begins the travel season, which lasts until mid-June when many Chinese travelers rush to Tibet for the summer holiday.
+Late June to the end of the National Holiday is the peak travel season when important festivals are held in Tibet, like Shoton Festival, Gyantse Dawa Festival, and Nagqu horse riding Festival.
+After mid-October, Tibet turns to winter, and as the number of visitors reduces significantly, more than half of the hotels are closed for poor reservation.